Support for inclusive education can involve many things, including:

 Different children will require different kinds of support to participate fully in school.
 Some children need physical supports such as help with personal care, changes in seating arrangements, alternate forms of communication (for children who do not speak), and extra help to participate in activities which would not otherwise be possible.

 There are a wide range of possible accommodations that are available to children with disabilities.
-Click here for a list of accommodations that have been developed by the Department of Education.
+Click here for a list of accommodations that have been developed by the Department of Education and Early Childhood Development.

 Many educators now realize that children who are learning the same subjects can have different educational goals.
 Going to school does not require that every child learn the same thing.
 In fact, children can be working on different things and skills during the same lesson.
 The secret is to find out how the subject being taught in the regular classroom can be used to benefit a particular child.